seanbreckenridge/yadm-git.vim/README.md

 When you stop editing the dotfile (switch to a file which `yadm` isn't tracking), it resets them back to the defaults (Fugitive does that automatically).

+Note: for gitgutter, you might prefer to switch to [gitsigns](https://github.com/lewis6991/gitsigns.nvim), which provides yadm support out of the box

 ## Install

 This uses [`jobstart`](https://neovim.io/doc/user/builtin.html#jobstart()), so it requires `neovim`.
 Am quite new to writing plugins, so would appreciate feedback and/or direction on compatibility with vim